How to Get the Best Sleep at Night by Following Your Natural Circadian Rhythms

 How to Get to Bed Early So You Can Sleep Better

 There is a method to getting to bed earlier and sleeping better so you need fewer stimulants during the day.
 Bedtime rituals are important.
+So are morning rituals.
 Try to do quiet things to wind down for the evening:

 - Get outside for natural light during the day for melatonin production

-- Try blue-blocking glasses and apps after sunset
+- Try blue light blocking glasses and apps after sunset

 - Try turning off screens at least half an hour before bedtime